ChurchCRM/CRM/docs/user-guide/Finances.md

 #How do I deposit donations?

-When a batch of cash and check donations is received they are entered into ChurchInfo so the donating families receive credit against their pledges and also for tax purposes.
+When a batch of cash and check donations is received they are entered into ChurchCRM so the donating families receive credit against their pledges and also for tax purposes.

 *   **Make a new deposit slip:** Select "New Deposit Slip (checks and cash)"  from the "Deposit" menu.